 Navajo State Park is centered around the gigantic Navajo Lake which extends south into New Mexico.
-The lake is over 25 miles long.
-Water recreation is king here with fishing, swimming and boating of all types permitted.
+The lake is over 25 miles long making it a great place for fishing, swimming, and boating of all types.

 Boating: The 15,000 surface acres of water at Navajo Lake are open year-round for boating.
 Powerboats, personal watercrafts, sailboats, sailboards, and water skiing are permitted on the lake.
 Jet skiers can access an area of about 20 miles from the boat ramp to the dam.
-The marina has pontoon, fishing and ski boats available for rent.
+Additionally, the marina has pontoons, fishing, and ski boats available for rent.

-Cabins: 3 full-service, 2 bedroom log cabins available for rent.
-Heated in winter, swamp coolers in summer.
-One of the cabins allows pets for additional fee and remains open year round.
+Cabins: There are 3 full-service, 2 bedroom log cabins available to rent year-round.
+One of the cabins allows pets for an additional fee and remains open year-round.

-Fishing: Great fishing year round, from either boat or shoreline.
+Fishing: There is great fishing year-round, from either boat or shoreline at the park.
 Catfish, crappie, large & small-mouth bass swim in shallows and near lake surface.
 Kokanee salmon, northern pike, and varieties of trout are found in deeper water.
 In addition to the reservoir, fishing is available in the San Juan River, which empties into Navajo Lake.

-Hiking: There are 5 designated trails in the park, and miles of trails outside the park that follow the San Juan River.
+Hiking: There are 5 designated trails in the park as well as miles of trails that follow the San Juan River.

 Horseback Riding: Permitted along the San Juan River off Co Rd 500.

-Hunting: Deer, elk and bird hunting are permitted during established seasons in certain parts of the park.
+Hunting: Deer, elk, and bird hunting are permitted during established seasons in certain areas.

-Picnicking: Picnic sites at Windsurf Beach primitive campground and 2 group sites available for reservations.
+Picnicking: There are picnic sites at Windsurf Beach as well as 2 group sites available for reservations.

 Swimming: Permitted in the lake, however, there is no swim beach.